 2. PROVISION OF ACCESS

-- Affiliates.
+c) Affiliates.
 Subscriber may enable its Affiliates to use the Service.
 Unless SDI accepts a Service Order from an Affiliate or otherwise agrees in writing, all use of the Service by Subscriber’s Affiliates will be under Subscriber’s Account, SDI will invoice Subscriber and not its Affiliates for the Service used by such Affiliates (including Fees for any additional Properties or Organizations), and Subscriber shall pay all invoices to SDI.
-When an Affiliate of Subscriber uses the Services, all references to “Subscriber” in the Agreement relating to access or use of, or restrictions or limitations on access or use of, the Service are deemed to reference the Affiliate.
-Unless SDI accepts a Service Order from an Affiliate or otherwise agrees in writing, only Subscriber and not its Affiliates may request technical support with respect to the Services or take any action to enforce rights and obligations arising from the Agreement.
+When an Affiliate of Subscriber uses the Services, all applicable references to “Subscriber” in the Agreement relating to access or use of, or restrictions or limitations on access or use of, the Service refer to such Affiliate.
+Unless SDI accepts a Service Order from the Subscriber Affiliate, Subscriber is responsible for such Affiliate’s compliance with the terms of the Agreement, and Subscriber shall be responsible for such Affiliate’s acts and omissions relating to the Agreement as though they were those of Subscriber.
+Only the entity (Subscriber or its Affiliate) specified in the applicable Service Order may (i) take any action to enforce such entity’s rights and obligations arising from the Agreement, or (ii) request technical support for such entity with respect to the Service.
 Subscriber may be required to purchase additional training or other Professional Services to support Affiliate use.

 SDI shall enable an account (the “Account”) for Subscriber and its Authorized Users to access and use the Service.
 Subscriber and Authorized Users shall protect usernames, passwords, access and Account information under their control.
 Subscriber is solely responsible for any and all activities that occur under the Account, and except to the extent caused by SDI’s breach of the Agreement, SDI is not responsible for unauthorized access to the Account.
 Subscriber shall notify SDI immediately upon learning of any unauthorized use of the Account or any other breach of security.